Web Hosting vs VPS Hosting: Performance & Cost Compared

 VPS hosting is the right choice when your website needs more resources, control and flexibility than what web hosting can provide.
 Here’s why you might choose VPS hosting over web hosting plan:

-• Increased Performance: Since you have dedicated resources, your website will run faster without being affected by the performance of other websites.
+• Increased performance: Since you have dedicated resources, your website will run faster without being affected by the performance of other websites.
 This makes VPS hosting ideal for high traffic sites.

-• Greater Control: VPS hosting allows for full control of your server, letting you configure the server environment to your specific needs.
+• Greater control: VPS hosting allows for full control of your server, letting you configure the server environment to your specific needs.

 • Scalability: VPS hosting is easily scalable, meaning you can upgrade your server resources as your website grows.
 This flexibility is why it’s a step up from web hosting vs VPS hosting.